Blueprint For Success (BFS) is a comprehensive, versatile, and adaptable career and

 To maintain the integrity of our work with students, we use scientifically-based, reliable assessments that help students accurately identify and explore their strengths and interests.
 The use of databases and internationally recognized career development practices and resources further strengthens our program outcomes.

-Over the past 7 years, the IKC has worked with over 300 high schools and thousands of students from all over India, preparing them to make sound, informed decisions about their higher education.
+Over the past decade, Gen Next has worked with over 350 high schools and thousands of students from all over India and the Middle East, preparing them to make sound, informed decisions about their higher education.
 We know from our past interactions with schools and students that career and college planning cannot be a last-minute decision.
 In an effort to provide students with ample opportunities to understand themselves—their unique strengths, skills, likes and dislikes—and to explore the options available to them, we have devised BFS as a 4 year, integrated curriculum, with numerous checkpoints and reflection activities.

 Implementation of a strong career development program can benefit both the students and the school community.